gabehassan/simple-contact-form/README.md

 # simple-contact-form

-grab all the api keys put them in .env file
+1. grab all the api keys from sengrid

+2. put them in .env file (example: SENDGRID_API_KEY=apikeyhere)

+3. run npm install

-run npm install then node start
+4. run npm start

+congratulations!

+the ip field will be broken but you can fix that by exposing it using ngrok

 ik this is bad sorry :(